DeLighT: Deep and Light-weight Transformer: DeLighT: Deep and Light-weight Transformer

+A standard transformer block (Figure \ref{fig:transformer_sa}) comprises of multi-head attention that uses a query-key-value decomposition to model relationships between sequence tokens, and a feed forward network (FFN) to learn wider representations.
+Multi-head attention obtains query $\mathbf{Q}$, key $\mathbf{K}$, and value $\mathbf{V}$ by applying three projections to the input, each consisting of $h$ linear layers (or heads) that map the $d_m$-dimensional input into a $d_h$-dimensional space, where $d_h=d_m/h$ is the head dimension.
+The FFN consists of two linear layers, where the first expands the dimensions from $d_m$ to $d_f$ and the second reduces the dimensions from $d_f$ to $d_m$.
+The depth of a transformer block is 4, consisting of (1) three parallel branches for queries, keys, and values, (2) a fusion layer that combines the output of multiple heads, and (3) two sequential linear layers in the FFN.
+In general, transformer-based networks sequentially stacks transformer blocks to increase network capacity and depth.

-\arch~extends the transformer architecture by introducing (1) \dextra~(Section \ref{ssec:dextra}), a deep and light-weight expand-reduce transformation that enables learning wider representations efficiently and enables replacing multi-head attention and feed forward network (FFN) layers with single-head attention and a light-weight FFN (Section \ref{ssec:dextra_transformer}); (2) block-wise scaling that enables efficient allocation of parameters across \arch~blocks to train deep and light-weight networks (Section \ref{ssec:layer_wise_scaling}).
+This paper extends the transformer architecture and introduces a deep and light-weight transformer, \arch.
+Our model uses a deep and light-weight expand-reduce transformation, \dextra~(Section \ref{ssec:dextra}), that enables learning wider representations efficiently.
+It also enables replacing multi-head attention and feed forward network (FFN) layers with single-head attention and a light-weight FFN (Section \ref{ssec:dextra_transformer}). \dextra~decouples attention dimensions from the depth and width, allowing us to learn representations efficiently using block-wise scaling instead of uniform stacking of transformer blocks (Section \ref{ssec:layer_wise_scaling}).